Analysis | Washington Football Team free agency guide: Biggest needs, top targets, salary cap space

 Offensive line

-Scherff is likely to return one way or another — either on a long-term deal or an $18 million franchise tag — to keep the right side of Washington’s line intact for at least another year.
+If Scherff returns, either on a long-term deal or the $18 million franchise tag, Washington would have the right side of its line intact for at least another year.
 But the left side is less clear, particularly at tackle.

 Taylor Moton, who was drafted in the second round by the Panthers when Rivera was head coach and Hurney was their general manager, knows the system and is dependable but is also expected to be franchise-tagged by Carolina.
 Washington could add a mid-tier veteran tackle, such as Pittsburgh’s Alejandro Villaneuva, on a short-term deal, or look to his former teammate Matt Feiler, who has played both tackle and guard for the Steelers.
 For depth, former Broncos tackle Elijah Wilkinson is another who makes sense for his versatility.